 What You SHOULD Do When Making Natural Skincare Products

 Do be careful not to always add essential oils in your melting/mixing jar.
 Your scents will eventually permeate the jar and become mixed.
 Instead, try and pour the mixture into it's holding container and then add your oils.

 Do make sure you always label your products!
 I always think I'll remember what it is but two months later I forget.
 Always throw a label on it.

 What You SHOULDN'T Do When Making Natural Skincare Products

 Do not use a small jar and a large pot as your double boiler.
 You want to make sure NO water gets into your mixture as it causes it to mold.
 Instead, use a smaller pot so there's less chance of water "splashing" from the sides.

 Do not wash out the jar you used to heat the ingredients in.
-The water will stick to the oil and you will have the same issue as above.
+The water will stick to the oil and you will have the same issue as above (mold).
 Instead, just wipe it out as best as possible with paper towel.
 Try to do this while it's warm as again, it solidifies quickly.

 Do not place your DIY lip chap containers on the counter to pour.
 Naturally, you spill everywhere and it takes forever to get the oil off the counter.
 Instead, line a cutting board with parchment paper.